 When you are in the process of selling the property during the probate period you have to seek probation from the court.
 So fill up the petition form and provide all the details related to the sale of the property in Hawaii along with mentioning the methods of sale.
 Then with the help of the independent appraisal fill out the form and wait for approval from the court for selling your property… An investor only buys the property that has already completed the procedure of obtaining the petition, and we do look into the fact that the seller has gone through the process of obtaining the petition.

 The next step is placing your property on sale.
 Be sure to inform the buyer about the matter that the property will be sold only after confirmation from the court as it is on probate.
 All real investors only buy the property that is on sale after seeking a court petition.
 If your property matches these conditions then we might be able to take it off your hands.

 Seek the Court for Confirmation

-As a buyer you have to seek the court for confirmation to confirm the sale of your property in Hawaii.
-You have to wait depending on the pressure of the state court… Generally hearings take place within a period of 20 to 40 days.
-Please do not forget to make arrangement and take 10 percent of the price from the buyer before the date of hearing from the court.
-As investors ourselves we tend to ensure the fact that the seller seeks the court for the confirmation soon.
+As a buyer, you have to seek the court for confirmation to confirm the sale of your property in Hawaii.
+You have to wait depending on the pressure of the state court… Generally, hearings take place within a period of 20 to 40 days.
+Please do not forget to make arrangements and take 10 percent of the price from the buyer before the date of the hearing from the court.
+As investors ourselves we tend to ensure the fact that the seller seeks the court for confirmation soon.